Fork me on GitHub

 overwitch

 The GUI is self explanatory and does not requiere any parameter passed from the command line.
-It runs all found Overbridge device in different JACK clients.
+It controls the D-Bus service, which will manage any Overbridge device.

 Notice that once an Overbridge device is running the options can not be changed so you will need to stop the running instances and refresh the list.